 Maggie Tallmadge, Environmental Justice Manager

-Maggie came to the CCC in March 2015 after working with EcoDistricts, a Portland nonprofit.
-She currently serves on the City of Portland Planning and Sustainability Commission, is co-chair of City Club of Portland’s New Leaders Collective and is a member of the Native American Youth and Family Center’s Community Leaders Council.
-She is a Citizen of the Cherokee Nation who brings a background working in Indigenous communities and social services within Oregon communities and internationally.
-Maggie is a graduate of Wellesley College, where she studied Indigenous rights and environmental justice in both North America and internationally.
+Maggie came to CCC in March 2015 after working with EcoDistricts.
+She serves on the City of Portland’s Planning and Sustainability Commission, Board of Governors for the Oregon's Citizens' Utility Board, City Club of Portland's Friday Forum Committee and the Native American Youth & Family Center’s Community Leaders Council.
+She is also a participant in the 2017 Emerge Oregon program and 2015 LEAD Native American leadership development cohort.
+Maggie is a Citizen of the Cherokee Nation who brings a background working in indigenous communities and social services within Oregon and internationally.
+She is a graduate of Wellesley College.
 Contact Maggie at Maggie@coalitioncommunitiescolor.org.